Jesse-21/3D-Customizable-Interactive-Sleek-Globe/README.md

 - \`offsetX\`: Horizontal position offset in percentage (-50 to 50)
 - \`offsetY\`: Vertical position offset in percentage (-50 to 50)

+## Other Development Notes

+The codebase includes a partially developed “Glitch” setting, which is currently a placeholder for future functionality.
+Additionally, there’s a fully coded but inactive “Arches” setting.
+This feature was intended to display dynamic arches representing new visitors interacting with the landing page.
+However, development was paused due to persistent rendering issues — the arches refused to stay anchored to the globe’s surface, instead floating randomly in space.

+If anyone successfully resolves the issues with either the “Glitch” or “Arches” settings, please share your solution in the repository’s Discussions section.
+I’d be more than happy to review the code and integrate it after ensuring it doesn’t disrupt other functionality.
 ## Credits

 This package uses the COBE library (https://github.com/shuding/cobe) for the WebGL globe rendering.